sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 = Q: How to use a session variable in the equations? =

 A: Please, read the answer in the FAQ entry: [Click Here](http://cff.dwbooster.com/faq#q268 "FAQ Entry")

-= Q: How to use cookie variables in the equations? =

-A: Please, read the answer in the FAQ entry: [Click Here](http://cff.dwbooster.com/faq#q269 "FAQ Entry")

 = Q: How to use a parameter passed by POST in the equations? =